-7.7.5 Key Wildlife and Biodiversity Zones

-- 7.7.5.1 The amount, tenure and class of new access roads shall be minimized and consistent with the land use objectives in regionally defined key wildlife zones (Wildlife Sensitivity Maps).
-Access development will strive to minimize new human infrastructure. - 7.7.5.2 The alignment and standard of new long-term and permanent access roads must be identified and agreed upon within the long-term access plan.
-New long-term and permanent access roads shall not be developed below the valley "breaks" of rivers, except in isolated cases for river crossings. - 7.7.5.3 Any proposed new crossings of rivers and creeks must be identified and agreed upon within the Access Management Plan; new permanent crossings shall be avoided. - 7.7.5.4 Where possible, all access roads shall avoid known key habitat features. - 7.7.5.5 Use of existing access roads must be described in the FHP, with particular reference to public access management, any proposed road improvements and ongoing maintenance.
-Potential opportunities for partial or complete route closure and/or reclamation following planned harvesting and silviculture shall be discussed. - 7.7.5.6 Timber operations should be conducted outside of the period Jan.
-15 to April 30. - 7.7.5.7 Mechanical thinning and/or selective use of ground or aerial herbicide as approved by Alberta may occur within this zone.
-Effect on browse will be minimized understanding that stand tending activities will be authorized where required to meet legislated reforestation requirements. - 7.7.5.8 Mechanical stand tending activities shall only remove competing vegetative growth that interferes with establishment and free-to-grow standards in order to maintain browse availability.
+- 7.7.4 Key Wildlife and Biodiversity Zone - 7.7.4.1The amount, tenure and class of new access roads shall be minimized and consistent with the land use objectives in regionally defined key wildlife zones (wildlife sensitivity maps).
+Access development will strive to minimize new human infrastructure. - 7.7.4.2 The alignment and standard of new long-term and permanent access roads must be identified and agreed upon within the long-term access plan.
+New long-term and permanent access roads shall not be developed below the valley "breaks" of rivers, except in isolated cases for river crossings. - 7.7.4.3 Any proposed new crossings of rivers and dominant creeks must be identified and agreed upon within the Access Management Plan; new permanent crossings shall be avoided. - 7.7.4.4 Where possible all access roads shall avoid known key ungulate habitat features. - 7.7.4.5 Use of existing access roads must be described in the FHP, with particular reference to public access management, any proposed road improvements and ongoing maintenance.
+Potential opportunities for partial or complete route closure and/or reclamation following planned harvesting and silviculture shall be discussed. - 7.7.4.6 Unless otherwise agreed to in the AOP, timber operations within Key Wildlife and Biodiversity Zones should be conducted outside of the period Jan.
+15 to April 30.
+No activity timing restrictions apply to upland ungulate habitat designated as Special Access Zones.
+Operations that are approved in an AOP are not subject to this timing restriction. - 7.7.4.7 Stand tending activities (mechanical or herbicide) may occur in this zone and shall remove competing vegetative growth that interferes with conifer seedling survival and establishment or free to grow standards.
+Effect on browse will be minimized understanding that stand tending activities will be authorized where required to meet legislated reforestation requirements.
+Wildlife browse shall be maintained whenever it does not interfere with reforestation objectives.